-Okaloosa Island Day Use area is located on the easternmost area of Santa Rosa Island just west of Destin.
+Okaloosa Island Day Use area is located on the easternmost area of Santa Rosa Island in Fort Walton Beach just west of Destin.
 It is a quiet natural area with picnic areas, public restrooms, outdoor showers and a boat launch for kayaks, canoes and paddleboards.

 Hiking and Activities